Botany, Traits of Arrowwood Viburnum Shrubs

 Because they will tolerate wet soils, they are one of the good choices for areas of the yard that are too wet for many other plants.

-Arrowwood viburnum shrubs are also versatile in terms of aesthetics, as they are attractive in both spring and fall.
+Arrowwood viburnum shrubs are also versatile in terms of the beauty that they offer to the landscape, as they are attractive in both spring and fall.
 North Americans should consider them when seeking shrubs with good fall foliage color.
 And their shade-tolerance makes them suitable in woodland gardens.

 These bushes attract several types of butterflies.
 In addition, they provide the necessary cover to encourage wild bird activity in the yard, because they form dense thickets.
 The wild birds will also eat the berries.